Inferring the causal effect of journals on citations

-\begin{quotation} Articles in high-impact journals are by definition more highly cited on average.
-But are they cited more often because the articles are somehow ``better''?
-Or are they cited more often simply because they appeared in a high-impact journal?
-Although some evidence suggests the latter\cite{Lariviere2010,Perneger2010,Cantrill2016} the causal relationship is not clear.
-We here compare citations of published journal articles to citations of their preprint versions to uncover the causal mechanism.
-We build on an earlier model\cite{Wang2013} to infer the causal effect of journals on citations.
-We find evidence for both effects.
-We show that high-impact journals seem to select articles that tend to attract more citations.
+Articles in high-impact journals are, on average, more frequently cited.
+But are they cited more often because those articles are somehow more ``citable''?
+Or are they cited more often simply because they are published in a high-impact journal?
+Although some evidence suggests the latter, the causal relationship is not clear.
+We here compare citations of preprints to citations of the published version to uncover the causal mechanism.
+We build on an earlier model of citation dynamics to infer the causal effect of journals on citations.
+We find that high-impact journals select articles that tend to attract more citations.
 At the same time, we find that high-impact journals augment the citation rate of published articles.
 Our results yield a deeper understanding of the role of journals in the research system.
-The use of journal metrics in research evaluation has been increasingly criticised in recent years\cite{Curry2018} and article-level citations are sometimes suggested as an alternative.
+The use of journal metrics in research evaluation has been increasingly criticized in recent years and article-level citations are sometimes suggested as an alternative.
 Our results show that removing impact factors from evaluation does not negate the influence of journals.
-This insight has important implications for changing practices of research evaluation. \end{quotation}
+This insight has important implications for changing practices of research evaluation.